Welcome to Beauty Cosmetic Surgery | 20 Years of Experience!

 BICHECTOMY-Buccal Fat Removal

-What is bichectomy or buccal fat removal?
+What is buccal fat removal?

 Also referred to as the "Hollywood cheek," bichectomy removes buccal fat from the cheeks, resulting in more defined cheekbones, a thinner cheek, and an overall slimmer, more sculpted face.